Frequently asked questions

 Q. Do I have to be a Buddhist to attend the group?

-A. No. The group is facilitated by practising Buddhists, but the teaching of the Buddha is relevant to all regardless of age, gender or beliefs.
+A. No. The group is facilitated by practising Buddhists, but anyone can learn to meditate, whatever their religion.

 Q. What time do you start?